swaraj29/Grocery_Delivery_Service/README.md

 - **Shopping Lists**: Create and manage multiple shopping lists.
 - **Expense Tracking**: Track your grocery expenses and stay within budget.
 - **Recipe Discovery**: Find new recipes and add ingredients to your shopping list.
-- **Deals and Discounts**: Discover the best deals from various grocery stores.
 - **User Authentication**: Secure login and registration with JWT.
 - **Responsive Design**: Accessible on all devices, thanks to TailwindCSS.